nolim1t/nolim1t.github.io/_posts/2015-07-19-facebook-connect-and-swift_-_The_Basics.md

 #### Adding the URL handler

 In "Info.plist" add the following:
+* "FacebookAppID" key with your app ID as the string value
+* "FacebookDisplayName" with your app name as the string value
 * "URL Types" main key
 * Expand "URL Types" (It should be an array).
 Add another key called "Document Role" = "Editor" (String) in the first array entry.
 And add a key called "URL Schemes" which should be another array.
 The first key should be called "fb<appid>" (where <appid> is you application id)